nokia/ClickNF/README.md

 apt-get install openssl

 3) libboost-1.61 context.
 To install libboost's context library (a coroutine library provided by libboost) please refer to http://www.boost.org/ for more details about installation.
+Make sure libboost_context.so.1.61.0 and libboost_context.so are installed in /usr/lib/x86_64-linux-gnu/

 ClickNF automatically uses context library if it is installed (up to libboost-1.61).
 If context is not installed in the system
 ClickNF uses the slowest coroutine library provided in linux, ucontext.